 Assemble the Strawberry Shortcakes: Cut the biscuits in half horizontally.
 Spoon strawberries over the bottom of the biscuit and add a dollop of whipped cream.
 Top with the other biscuit half.
 Alternatively, you can also break up the biscuits and top them with strawberries and whipped cream.

-The biscuits can be made up to 4 days in advance (store in an airtight container at room temperature).
+- Make-Ahead Biscuits: The biscuits can be made up to 4 days in advance (store in an airtight container at room temperature) or frozen for up to 3 months (thaw before using).
 Reheat in a 350 degree F oven for 5 minutes, then cool slightly before assembling the strawberry shortcakes.

-The whipped cream can be prepared up to 1 day in advanced and stored, covered, in the refrigerator.
+- Make-Ahead Whipped Cream: The whipped cream can be prepared up to 1 day in advance and stored, covered, in the refrigerator.
 When ready to serve, use a large whisk and give the whipped cream a few good hard whips to reincorporate any separated liquid and stiffen it up.